PrikhodkoStanislav/kotlin/compiler/testData/diagnostics/testsSpec/ReadMe.md

 ## Test validation

 Before running the test, the following validation is performed:
-- check for correspondence to the format of the folders and files names;
+- check for correspondence to the format of the folders and file names;
 - check for correspondence to the format of the meta-information in the test file;
-- check for consistency between the location and name of the test file and the meta-information inside in it;
+- check for consistency between the location and name of the test file and the meta-information in it;
 - checking whether the test is positive or negative using information about diagnostics severity.

 If the validation fails, you will receive exception about it.